DaveZag/Awesome_books_ES6/README.md

 # Awesome Books

-> This project is a simple personnal library that allows the user to store all his favorite books or the ones to be read in his browser's local storage.
-Therefore we use the javscript method localStorage to store the user's data.
+> This project is a simple personal library that allows the user to store all his favorite books or the ones to be read in his browser's local storage.
+Therefore we use the javascript method localStorage to store the user's data.
 At this stage it supports insertion and deletion but in the future more features might be added.

 ## Built With